 Jason Belz joined Kirshbaum Associates in 2000, having graduated from James Madison University with a degree in Arts Management and Arizona State University with a Masters in Oboe Performance.
-He is an active member of APAP's Classical Connections Committee, YPCA (APAP's Young Performers Career Advancement program) and is a member of the National Advisory Council for Astral Artists.
-Jason has served as juror for YPCA and Astral Artists and is a frequent guest speaker at universities and conservatories, leading lectures aimed to strategize career paths for young aspiring musicians.
+He is an active member of APAP's Classical Connections Committee, YPCA (APAP's Young Performers Career Advancement program).
+Jason has served as juror for YPCA and is a frequent guest speaker at universities and conservatories, leading lectures aimed to strategize career paths for young aspiring musicians.
 Besides music, Jason is an avid gardener and he loves to travel, having been to all lower 48 states and 4 continents so far.

 Peri Stedman joined Kirshbaum Associates in 1993 after graduating with honors from Smith College with a French Language & Literature major and a Music minor.
 Through her on-the-job experience in artist services she has honed her skills as a travel and event planner, program coordinator, immigration consultant, uncertified CPA and all-around concierge to our eminent roster of artists whom she is honored to represent.
 Outside of the office she enjoys traveling, attending concerts and cheering on her beloved Boston sports teams.